Fall Armyworm in Vegetable Crops

 Larvae vary in length from 1/2 in (2mm) as first instar larvae to 3/4 - 1 in (35 - 50mm) as mature larvae.
 The forewing of adult male moths is generally shaded gray and brown, with triangular white spots at the tip and near the center of the wing.
 The forewings of females are less distinctly marked, ranging from a uniform grayish brown to a fine mottling of gray and brown.
 The hind wing is iridescent silver-white with a narrow dark border in both sexes.

-Life Cycle: Seasonal fall-armyworm activities in nonoverwintering areas begin with egg laying by moths migrating northward from out of their ranges in the southern United States and Mexico.
+Life cycle: Seasonal FAW activities in Virginia begin with egg laying by moths migrating northward from out of their ranges in the southern United States and Mexico.
 The moths persistently continue to migrate and lay eggs throughout the summer.
-The female fall armyworm moth can produce approximately 1,000 eggs over her life span, and deposits them in clusters containing up to 400 eggs each (Fig. 2).
-Fall armyworm generations can occur every 23 to 25 days.
-First instar larvae are able to produce a silken thread, which allows them to drop or be blown (called ballooning) to other areas.
-In Virginia, fall armyworms are most active in the late summer/fall (See Fig. 3), beginning in early July.
+The female FAW moth can produce approximately 1,000 eggs over her life span, and deposits them in clusters containing up to 400 eggs each (Fig. 2).
+FAW generations can occur every 23 to 25 days.
+Neonates are able to produce a silken thread, which allows them to drop or be blown (called ballooning) to other areas.
+In Virginia, FAW are most active in the late summer/fall (See Fig. 3), beginning in early July.
 Caterpillars can cause severe damage and will eventually move into adjoining fields.
-Fall armyworms feed more in the daylight hours than other armyworms and feeding by large populations of fall armyworms can rapidly lead to severe damage.
+FAW feed more in the daylight hours than other armyworms and feeding by large populations can rapidly lead to severe damage.